AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: BBN physics and cosmology

 This modification affects the computation of the Hubble parameter, as shown by Eq. (\ref{eq_hubble_modif}).
 For the case of a ``dark density'', the following parametrisation has been used \cite{2008PhLB..669...46A}:

 where $T_0 = 1$ MeV, chosen as a typical energy scale to fit the BBN initial conditions.
 Thus, $\kappa_\rho$ is the ratio of the dark density to the photon density at this energy scale. $n_\rho$ is the decrease exponent of this dark density (4 for radiation, 3 for matter, \textit{etc.}).
 A temperature cut can be added below which this density is strictly 0.
+Since the dark fluid properties are determined by the temperature $T$, it is assumed to be in interaction with the plasma and thus enters the set of interacting components of Eq.~(\ref{eq:dlna3_dt_simp}).

 The pressure $P\mrm{D}$ associated to $\rho\mrm{D}$ is calculated automatically from a combination of the conservation equation and the entropy density evolution:

 where $s$ is the entropy density.
 The total radiation entropy $s\mrm{rad}$ is parametrised through the effective relativistic entropy degrees of freedom $h\mrm{eff}$ as: